seanpmaxwell/jet-schema/README.md

     { vf: isStr, default: '' },
   ],
   cloneFn?: () => ... // use a custom clone-function
-  onError?: () => ... // pass a custom error-handler,
+  onError?: (errors?: IError[]) => ... // pass a custom error-handler, });
-});
 ```

 Parent settings explained:
   - `globals`: An array of settings-objects, which map certain parent settings for specific validator-functions.
 Use this option for frequently used validator-function settings you don't want to configure every time.
   - `cloneFn`: A custom clone-function, the default clone function uses `structuredClone` (I like to use `lodash.cloneDeep`).
-  - `onError`: A global error handler, the default error-handler throws an error.
-    - Format is: `(property: string, value?: unknown, origMessage?: string, schemaId?: string) => void;`.

-> The `moreDetails/origMessage` parameter for `onError` will return the full original stringified error message when passed to the global `onError` handler, but returns various error strings when overriding error functions for an individual validator-function, such as in what schema function (i.e. `.new`) the error happened.
+  - `onError`: Set what happens when the length of the errors array is greater than one.

 ### Local settings <a name="local-settings"></a>